 ‘‘Having visited Asia frequently since my late teens, I’ve witnessed many iterations of its ever-changing social and economical landscapes.
 Since I first visited back in 1992, there’s been economic boom after economic boom.
 Though I initially missed some of the old tranquillity and simplicity, it’s a joy to see how dynamic the region has become.
 Always expect the unexpected!
 There’s still plenty of tranquillity to be found if you know where to look.’’

 Sustainability and responsible travel has, of course, come into sharper focus in recent years and this area particularly interests me.
 As a business, we love to innovate and collaborate, helping build a better industry from within.
-In 2022, I was invited to join the non-executive board of Travel by B Corp, a collective of like-minded, B Corp-certified travel businesses with the aim of helping UK consumers to travel better.
+In 2022, I was elected to the Executive board of Travel by B Corp, a collective of like-minded, B Corp-certified travel businesses with a shared belief that travel is a force for good.
+We collaborate to create meaningful change from within the travel industry for all its stakeholders.

 “Delivering sustainable innovation with genuine integrity in today's distorted landscape is becoming increasingly challenging.
 Therefore, making small incremental changes, connecting with similarly-minded people and change makers, helps keep me equally honest and inspired.”